vb64/vb64.github.io/cv/en/python.md

 Python, MS SQL Server, reportlab, pyinstaller, grip, Django

-### 08/2012 - 06/2018, software engineer, JSC Gazpriboravtomatikaservice, RF Saratov
+### 08/2012 - 06/2018
+Software engineer JSC Gazpriboravtomatikaservice, RF Saratov

 - Development and maintenance of an app for processing and analysis of diagnostics data to prepare a report for the customer.
 - Providing support for data formats of new diagnostics equipment developed in the organization.